GloryTrizza/Personal-Task-Management-Webapp/README.md

 ## Conclusion
 This project provides a simple but effective task management system for personal use.
-By using the Flask web framework, the application is lightweight and easy to use.
+By using the React web framework, the application is lightweight and easy to use.
 With its user registration and task management features, the Personal Task Management Webapp provides a convenient way for users to manage their to-do lists.